-The majority of Oregon Tech's cash and investments were held in custody with the Oregon State Treasury (State Treasury) during the fiscal years ended June 30, 2023 and 2022.
+The majority of Oregon Tech's cash and investments were held in custody with the Oregon State Treasury (State Treasury) during the fiscal years ended June 30, 2024 and 2023.
 The State Treasury manages these invested assets through commingled investment pools.
 The operating funds of Oregon Tech are commingled with cash and investments from five other Oregon public universities and are referred to collectively as the Public University Fund (PUF).
 The investments held in the PUF are managed by the State Treasury and administered by the statutorily defined Designated University, currently Oregon State University.
 Each underlying investment pool has an investment policy and set of objectives identifying risk and return parameters for the respective investment pool.
 The State Treasury invests these deposits in high grade, dollar-denominated, short and intermediate-term fixed income securities.
 The Oregon Investment Council (OIC) provides oversight and counsel on the investment policies for each investment pool held in the PUF.
+On July 31, 2024. the PUF investment structure changed.
+Cash balances previously held in the pooled Oregon Short-Term Fund were transferred to individual Core Bond funds for each participating university.
+State Treasury and the PUF continue to manage these funds.

-In general, deposits and investment securities are exposed to various risks such as credit, concentration of credit, custodial credit, interestrate and foreign currency.
+In general, deposits and investment securities are exposed to various risks such as credit, concentration of credit, custodial credit, interest rate and foreign currency.
 Although the objective of each investment pool is to preserve capital within defined risk parameters, it is likely that the value of the investment securities will fluctuate during short periods of time, and it is possible that such changes could materially affect the amounts reported in the financial statements.
 For more information on the investment risk exposures, see Note 2.B.

-For full disclosure regarding cash and investments managed by the State Treasury, a copy of the State Treasury audited annual financial report may be obtained by writing to the Oregon State Treasury, 867 Hawthorne Avenue SE, Salem, OR 97301 or via the Internet at: www.oregon.gov/treasury/ news-data/pages/treasury-news-reports.aspx#annualrep.
+For full disclosure regarding cash and investments managed by the State Treasury, a copy of the State Treasury audited annual financial report may be obtained by writing to the Oregon State Treasury, 867 Hawthorne Avenue SE, Salem, OR 97301 or via the Internet at: www.oregon.gov/treasury/news-data/pages/treasury-news-reports.aspx#annualrep.